 VTO works closely with public and private sector partners to advance its mission and work toward accomplishing its goals.
 This approach ensures that:

 - The nation's best resources are applied to the most challenging research problems,

 - Government resources are leveraged by industry resources.

 U.S. DRIVE (Driving Research and Innovation for Vehicle efficiency and Energy sustainability), facilitates pre-competitive technical information exchange among experts in government and industry.
 These leaders identify research and development needs, develop technology-specific roadmaps, and evaluate progress toward jointly-developed goals and technical targets.

 The 21st Century Truck Partnership is addressing important national challenges related to medium-duty and heavy-duty truck efficiency, safety, and emissions by pursuing collaborative research and development among government and industry partners.

-Clean Cities advances the nation's economic, environmental, and energy security by supporting local actions to reduce petroleum consumption in transportation.
-A national network of nearly 100 Clean Cities coalitions brings together stakeholders in the public and private sectors to deploy alternative and renewable fuels, idle-reduction measures, fuel economy improvements, and emerging transportation technologies.
+Clean Cities coalitions support the nation's energy and economic security by building partnerships to improve transportation energy efficiency.
+The national network of nearly 100 Clean Cities coalitions brings together stakeholders in the public and private sectors to advance alternative and renewable fuels, idle-reduction measures, fuel economy improvements, and emerging transportation technologies.